icweaver/SolarPosition.jl/docs/src/examples/plotting.md

 We can also work directly with a `DataFrame`.
 Note that for plotting we need to include the datetime information, so we add it to the DataFrame.

 Plotting in polar coordinates with `sunpathpolarplot` may yield a more intuitive representation of the solar path.
-Here, we also enable hourly labels for better readability:
+Here, we also enable hourly labels for better
+readability:

 ```@example plotting
 fig2 = Figure(backgroundcolor = :transparent, textcolor= "#f5ab35", size = (800, 600))
 ax2 = PolarAxis(fig2[1, 1], backgroundcolor = "#1f2424")
-# ax2 = PolarAxis(fig2[1, 1], backgroundcolor = (:white, 0.0))
 sunpathpolarplot!(ax2, df, hour_labels = true)

 # Draw individual days